 Years ago, I was certain I had found what every man or woman should seek: my own Shangri-La.

-Fast-forward four-plus decades to 2013… The overgrown village is now a sizeable urban center.
+Fast-forward four-plus decades to 2014… The overgrown village is now a sizeable urban centre (evening rush-hour traffic-jams are common on Huay Kaew).
 You can’t call it Shangri-La anymore.
-But by many polls, and my own reckoning, Chiang Mai remains one of the most livable places in Asia.
+But by many polls, and my own reckoning, Chiang Mai remains one of the most liveable places in Asia.